PaloAltoNetworks/gaia/doc/documentation.md

 Type: `string`

-ID of the alert request.
+ID of the query request.

 ##### `policyID`

 Type: `string`

-ID of the alert request.
+The policy for which the alert was generated.

 ##### `query`

 Type: `string`

-CNS rql query for alertID.
+The rql query for the alert.

 ##### `valid`